Vermont Court Records

 The criminal division of the Superior Court uses criminal law to handle offenses brought before it, but the civil division hears tort cases.

 Crimes generally attract more severe punishments than torts.
-While the criminal court can sentence offenders to a prison term, such penalties are not applicable for civil cases in tort law.
+While the criminal court can sentence offenders to a prison term, such penalties are not applicable to civil cases in tort law.

 What is the Purpose of Tort Law in Vermont?